What Is A Hostel? [Traveler’s Guide, FAQ]

 What To Bring To A Hostel

 Before you book a hostel, it’s important to know what to bring to your stay.
-Below, I’ve included a list of ten items that every traveler should bring to a hostel stay.
-The first five are essential, the next five are optional.
-You can find all ten items for under $100 total.
+Below, I’ve included a list of 10 items every traveler should bring to a hostel stay.
+The first 5 are essential, the next 5 are optional.
+You can find all 10 items for under $100 total.

 The ten things to bring are: